How to Make Change That Sticks: 6 Steps for Lasting Organizational Impact

 • Social Inclusion: Will it feel fair to all?
 Will relationships be impacted?
 How can you help folks bond around the change?

 Then, form your rock band.
 Making any change as a party of one is lonely and unnecessarily challenging.
 With any change initiative, there will always be people who you can count on to get your change across the finish line.
-Whether it’s because it significantly impacts them, they’re passionate about the topic, or they simply love collaborating, these are the folks you'll want to work with to iterate, create adoption, and make the change a reality.
+Whether it’s because it significantly impacts them, they’re passionate about the topic, or they simply love collaborating, these are the folks you’ll want to work with to iterate, create adoption, and make the change a reality

-Step 2: Create a vision statement
+Step 2: Create good change management messaging (craft a vision statement)

-Imagine I was making a change to your kitchen layout and this is how I told you:
+Imagine I was making a change to your kitchen layout, and this is how I told you:

 “Hey, we have to make a change to your whole kitchen layout.
 Please get on board and let me know if you have any questions.”

 What would your reaction be?
-Mine would be I think not!
+Mine would be, I think not!

 Here’s the plug and play: